Don't miss out on our most popular holiday giveaway:

 As a pharmacy technician, you’ll likely never have to worry about job security.
 As the U.S. population continues to age, the demand for prescription medications will only increase, and there will be a continuing need for professionals who are able to ensure that they are filled safely, efficiently, and in keeping with all regulations.

-According to the U.S. Bureau of Labor and Statistics, the demand for pharmacy technicians is expected to continue to grow at a rate of approximately 6% by the end of the decade.
-From 2022 to 2032, there will be approximately 25,900 more pharmacy technician jobs nationwide.
+According to the U.S. Bureau of Labor and Statistics, the demand for pharmacy technicians is expected to continue to grow at a rate of approximately 7% from 2023 to 2033.

 Part Seven What are the Continuing Education Requirements for Pharmacy Technicians?